 At Intravacc we have often possibilities for internships for relevant ‘MBO’ (post-secondary vocational), ‘HBO’ (higher vocational), or University level.
 No internships currently available?
 Check again in a few months time!

-The practical work of vaccine development is divided in 4 departments.
+The practical work of vaccine development is divided in a number of departments.
 Are you looking for an interesting and challenging internship?
 Then look below what each department has to offer.
 If you are interested please send an email to our Human Resources department (email@example.com) and mention the department and expertise you are interested in.
 In addition mention when and how long you want to have your internship and don’t forget to include your CV.
 We will let you know if we have availability during the time requested.

 Please note that vaccination is required to access the laboratories.
 The necessary vaccinations will be provided by Intravacc free of charge.

-Process Development Bacterial Vaccines
+Process Development Vaccines